Q-Minh/nihu/dox/tut_mesh_building.md

 \snippet mesh_building.mex.cpp Creation

-The additional arguments ::_quad_1_tag () and ::_tria_1_tag () are additional type information
-used to tell the compiler which element types are used in the mesh.
+The additional arguments ::_quad_1_tag () and ::_tria_1_tag () are additional type information telling the compiler which element types are used in the mesh.
-From this information, the compiler builds a specific mesh type that stores the specified element types separately, in optimised way.
+From this information, the compiler builds a specific mesh type that stores the specified element types separately, in an optimised way.

 \note The function's return type is hidden from the library user by the `auto` keyword.
 In fact, it is
 ~~~~~~~~~~~~